1. Best Credit Cards

 • The Capital One® SavorOne card offers a one-time $200 if you spend $500 in the first three months.

-The offers are basically the same—but the Capital One® SavorOne card one-time bonus is easier to get—so this would be the winner (and soon to be your best credit card for cash back).
+The offers are basically the same—but the Capital One® SavorOne card one-time bonus is easier to get, and there's no annual fee—so this would be the long-term winner (and soon to be your best credit card for cash back).

 What’s the Difference Between Cash Back and Travel Cards?